So you have a fussy eater on your hands...

 Being playful won't get your little one to try everything on their plate but it will take the focus off the new foods you're trying to get your child to eat, it will also lighten the mood at mealtimes & help relieve the mealtime stress away & if it doesn't go perfectly remember it often takes between 10 to 15 times for a child to try a new food before they will totally accept it, so be patient and don’t give up.

-Let us know how it goes & if you have any tips or advice on how you deal with fussy eaters please share with us.
+Let us know how it goes & if you have any tips or advice on how you deal with fussy eaters please share with us, or check out our Eco Children's Tableware range to bring fun to mealtimes.